akhsudop/redux-auth-phonebook/README.md

 Redux Toolkit is a package that simplifies the usage of Redux in React applications.
 It provides a set of tools and utilities that help streamline the process of writing Redux code, reducing boilerplate and making it easier to manage application state.
-Some key features of Redux Toolkit used in built
+Some key features of Redux Toolkit include:
-process:

 - **Redux Toolkit's `configureStore`:** This function combines multiple Redux-related setup steps into a single function call, including creating the